Q: What the hell is wrong with you?

 Q: What’s your favorite part about the writing process.

 A: Revision.
 After the first draft is completed, there are usually boring spots, things that drag, things that may not fit, and plots that may meander to oblivion, and mistakes galore.
 Revisions are the fun part.
 After the second pass, I go through the story again to fix the mechanics and improve the flow.
 If I have to revise again, I do so.
+I literally go sentence by sentence, and cut the unnecessary bits.
 After I come to a point where I feel my story is as good as I can get it, I throw it to my pack of beta readers to tear apart.
 They usually find things I missed, and their suggestions are often adopted.
 I’ll revise it again.
 I’ll self-edit again.
 After it’s at the point where I cannot find fault with it, I send it off to a professional editor I adore so she could see how poorly written my crap is.
 She’ll point out where my story is lacking, what needs to be fixed, and ultimately, polish it until it’s shiny and new.

 Q: Who is your editor?